-- our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - our inability to access government and commercial health plan formularies or secure preferred coverage and reimbursement levels; - the inability of sales personnel to obtain access to physicians or achieve adequate numbers of physicians to prescribe any future prodrug products; - the lack of complementary drugs to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - n liability for personnel, including sales personnel, failing to comply with applicable legal requirements; and - n costs associated with maintaining compliance with the FDA's marketing and promotional requirements, including ongoing training and monitoring, as well as unforeseen costs and expenses associated with creating an independent sales and marketing organization.
+- our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - our inability to access government and commercial health plan formularies or secure preferred coverage and reimbursement levels; - the inability of sales personnel to obtain access to physicians or achieve adequate numbers of physicians to prescribe any future NME prodrug products; - the lack of complementary drugs to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - n liability for personnel, including sales personnel, failing to comply with applicable legal requirements; and - costs associated with maintaining compliance with the FDA's marketing and promotional requirements, including ongoing training and monitoring, as well as unforeseen costs and expenses associated with creating an independent sales and marketing organization.

 If we decide not to or are unable to establish our own sales, marketing and distribution capabilities and, instead, enter into arrangements with third parties to perform these services, our product revenue and our profitability, if any, are likely to be lower than if we were to sell, market and distribute any product candidates that we develop ourselves.
 In addition, we may not be successful in entering into arrangements with third parties to sell, market and distribute our product candidates or may be unable to do so on terms that are favorable to us, including as a result of restrictions in the Deerfield facility.
 We likely will have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our product candidates effectively.
-Further, we may be liable for conduct of third parties acting on our behalf, including failure to comply with legal requirements applicable to sales and marketing of our products.
 If we do not establish sales, marketing and distribution capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing our product candidates.